oliverMat/Bloco-de-Notas/README.md

 🌱 I’m currently learning Java/Kotlin
 📫 How to reach me oliverdev22@gmail.com

-This project was designed to help the user in their daily lives.
+This project was designed to help the user in their daily lives, Here's a small sample of my notepad app.